paritytech/substrate/srml/contract/COMPLEXITY.md

 In the course of the execution this function can perform up to 4 DB reads: 2x `get_balance`, fee and `existential_deposit`.
 The last two can be pre-loaded pushing the cost of loading to a higher level and making it a one time.
 It can also induce up to 2 DB writes via `set_balance` if flushed to the storage.

+Moreover, if the source balance goes below `existential_deposit` then the account will be deleted along with all its storage which requires time proportional to the number of storage entries of that account.

 Assuming marshaled size of a balance value is of the constant size we can neglect its effect on the performance.

-**complexity**: up to 4 DB reads and up to 2 DB writes.
+**complexity**: up to 4 DB reads and up to 2 DB writes (if flushed to the storage) in the standard case.
+If removal of the source account takes place then it will additionally perform a DB write per one storage entry that the account has.
 For the current `AccountDb` implementation computing complexity also depends on the depth of the `AccountDb` cascade.
 Memorywise it can be assumed to be constant.

 ## Call